Cassandra case: National Court trial

-Supporters retweeted the offending tweets with new supportive hashtags and some made more offensive jokes.
+Supporters retweeted the offending tweets with new supportive hashtags and some even made more offensive jokes.
 Nonetheless, the National Court tribunal, composed of Juan Francisco Martel Rivero, Teresa Palacios, and Carmen Paloma González, sentenced her to one year in prison and revocation of her voting rights for the same time period, and seven years of inhabilitación absoluta (absolute disqualification) which disqualifies a convict from holding public office or employment, and disallows a convict to obtain government grants, scholarships, or any public aid.
 The court also required payment of court costs and the removal of the tweets.
 The prosecutor Pedro Martínez Torrijos asked for two years and six months of prison, three years' probation, and eight years and six months of absolute disqualification.
 The sentence caught the attention of international news media and political parties such as United Left and Podemos.
 United Left retweeted the offensive tweets from its official Twitter account.